aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/worksheet-views/show-and-hide-rows-columns-and-scroll-bars/_index.md

 {{% alert color="primary" %}}

-Aspose.Cells provides ways to control the visibility of Rows, Column and Scroll Bars of a worksheet.
+Aspose.Cells provides ways to control the visibility of Rows, Columns, and Scroll Bars of a worksheet.

 {{% /alert %}}